What are the B1 visa requirements for visitors to the USA?

 - Undertaking independent research

-- Service engineer activities for a foreign company that sells to U.S. customers
+- Installing or making repairs to machinery for a foreign company that sells to US customers

 - Participating in a training program that is not designed primarily to provide employment